How Thick Is 2 Mm

 • Microelectronics: In the world of microchips and circuit boards, even fractions of a millimeter can be the difference between functionality and failure.
 The tolerances in manufacturing require extremely precise measurements and control.

 • Construction: In large-scale construction, 2mm might be considered a negligible error in many contexts.
-However, in highly intricate details or specialized applications, precision is still important.
+That said, in highly complex details or specialized applications, precision is still important.

 • Everyday Life: For most everyday tasks, estimating 2mm might suffice.
-For example, when spreading butter on bread, precise measurement is unnecessary.
+As an example, when spreading butter on bread, precise measurement is unnecessary.

 This variability underlines the importance of understanding the context of measurement and aligning the precision of the measurement tools accordingly.